The Listening Master

 Chose a seat that lets you access the stage easily.

-“Simply” go up on stage when asked to by the Genreal Evaluator, explain what you will be doing, and ask your questions from there.
+“Simply” go up on stage when asked to by the General Evaluator, explain how you are going to proceed, and ask your questions from there.

 You may stage a little competition, make it insightful, or be a stickler for details.
 Try to ask at least one question about every prepared speech.
-You may include table topcis.
+You may include table topics, and everything else that was said during the meeting.
+Asking good questions needs excellent listening.
 Everything is fine, as long as you stay in time.

 The best way to do it in my opinion: Do ask the important questions.
 Do not look for words but for messages.
 We learn speaking to get our messages across.
 Therefore it is good to learn if our messages are remembered.